 Starting on June 23rd, International Medical School Graduates (IMGs) can obtain their ERAS Token that is required in order to apply for US-based residency programs.
 This article provides basic information about the steps and organizations involved and offers information on changes that are taking place for the current application season in light of the COVID-19 pandemic.

 What is an ERAS token and where do I go to get one?

 First of all, the ERAS token is not a tangible object.
 It is an eight-digit code that must be purchased in order to register with the MyERAS portal of the Electronic Residency Application Service (ERAS).
 While US-based Medical Graduates were able to obtain this code through their dean’s office starting on June 3rd, IMGs must obtain theirs via ERAS Support Services of the Education Commission for Foreign Medical Graduates (ECFMG) starting on June 23rd.

 Do I need to do anything before I apply for the token?

 An important first step is to register with the Association of American Medical Colleges (AAMC).
 You can get started here.
 Applicants must have an AAMC account in order to obtain their token from ECFMG.
-In addition to having registered with the AAMC, you will need to have your USMLE Step 1 and Step 2 scores available to be able to enter that information into your token application.
-If you have not taken the USMLE exams, please visit USMLE.org for more information.
+To participate in ERAS, you must have a USMLE/ECFMG Identification Number.
+You may purchase a residency Token and apply to programs before you complete the examinations required for ECFMG Certification.